 Richard then explains his observation of wasted funds on spaces, with things like landscaping, in the name of “beautification” with plants that are having a hard time surviving in our climate at the times of year that they are planted.
 At the same time he is addressing his experience with the community complaining about the overgrown Green Way, that is justified to not be trimmed as a means of “trash mitigation and purification of waters with natural grasslands.”

-Johnson makes note that Cheyenne lacks a specific beautification plan that is symbiotic with the climate and environment of the city and surrounding areas, and that citizens and business’ are wasting funds yearly on everything but long lasting beautification solutions that can also add to the the potential uniqueness of Cheyenne.
+Johnson makes note that Cheyenne lacks a specific beautification plan that is symbiotic with the climate and environment of the city and surrounding areas, and that citizens and business’ are wasting funds yearly on everything but long-lasting beautification solutions that can also add to the potential uniqueness of Cheyenne.

-As you may have heard before this article, Johnson, is running on a write in campaign.
+As you may have heard before this article, Johnson is running on a write-in campaign.
 No signs, no banners, no $25.00 entry fee to put his name in the hat.
-He doesn’t think you need to spend money for a campaign, and he is out to prove it in his own renegade way.
+He doesn’t think you need to spend money on a campaign, and he is out to prove it in his own renegade way.
 Some people are laughing, I know… and maybe I am giggling a little on the inside, too.
 My reason is, “you never know until you try, and if you don’t put any money in… what do you have to lose?”
 Right?

 And support his community he did.
 “Richard Johnson, You Failed This City” has been just as abuzz with community events as it has been with Johnson’s personal rants; raves, observations, controversial pictures and not so rhetorical questions.